Azure-Samples/azure-search-dotnet-samples/quickstart-semantic-search/README.md

 page_type: sample
 languages:
   - csharp
-name: C# semantic search with Azure AI Search
+name: C# semantic ranking with Azure AI Search
 description: |
-  This code sample provides the syntax for semantic search.
+  This code sample provides the syntax for semantic ranking.
 It demonstrates an approach for adding a semantic configuration to a search index and query parameters to a query.
 products:
   - azure
   - azure-cognitive-search